Description

 - This can be worked around by having users manually create wireless network profiles on the devices with the desired settings, but this can be burdensome for end-users, especially in BYOD environments.

-- Using LDAP-based authentication restricts administrators to using EAP methods that support plaintext authentication schemes only (like the older EAP-TTLS/PAP).
+- When using LDAP-based authentication with Local Authentication, administrators are restricted to using EAP methods that support plaintext authentication schemes only (like the older EAP-TTLS/PAP).
+The reason that this is necessary is because authentication is happening in two stages:

-- This may limit EAP authentication options to just EAP-TTLS, as it is an older authentication method that still supports using cleartext PAP authentication as the inner method.
+- Since the back-end LDAP authentication requires plaintext credentials to be provided, the front-end EAP authentication must also use a protocol that supports plaintext credential submission.
+This limits administrators to EAP-TTLS only, as it is an older authentication method that still supports using cleartext PAP authentication as the inner method.

-- Local Users/Groups on the FortiGate will also support the above authentication methods since the FortiGate has the plaintext username/password accessible locally.
+- Local Users/Groups on the FortiGate will also support the above authentication methods since the FortiGate has the plaintext username/password accessible locally (i.e. it can accept hashed credentials from the client and then compare them against the hashes of the locally-known credentials).

 - Technically, it is possible to use hashed authentication schemes like CHAP, MSCHAP, and MSCHAPv2 with LDAP-based Local WiFi Authentication.
-However, it would require the LDAP/Domain administrator to manually set the 'userPassword' attribute for each user in Active Directory to that user's plaintext password.
-This allows the FortiGate to retrieve the plaintext password from the LDAP server and compare it against the password supplied by the client.
+However, it requires the LDAP/domain administrator to manually set the 'userPassword' attribute for each user in Active Directory to that user's plaintext password.